Best daily deals

 What is an IMEI number, and how can it help me?

 IMEI stands for “International Mobile Equipment Identity.”
 It’s a unique number for identifying a device on a mobile network.
 You can think of it as your phone’s social security number.
 It has 15 digits and is assigned to every GSM phone — CDMA devices have a MEID number.
-Check out our GSM vs CDMA comparison if you don’t know the difference between the two technologies.
+CDMA tech is very rare in the USA now, though, so this is likely not something most of our audience needs to worry about.

 Your phone’s IMEI number comes in handy when your handset gets lost or stolen.
 No, it won’t magically bring the phone back to you, but you can make sure whoever found or stole it won’t be able to use it.
 Your carrier can deny listing a device based on its IMEI number and request other carriers to do the same.
 This means the phone won’t make/receive calls anymore or connect online via the cellular network, even with a new SIM card.

 An IMEI number also comes in handy when buying a used phone.
-With the help of a service like CheckMend, you can check whether the phone you’re interested in has been reported lost, is deny-listed, was subject to an insurance claim, and more.
+With the help of a service like CheckMend, you can check whether the phone you’re interested in has been reported lost, is blacklisted, was subject to an insurance claim, and more.
 The service isn’t free, but it is affordable, setting you back just a dollar.
+If you prefer a free service, Swappa also has its own IMEI checker.

 The number also reveals loads of other details about a phone.
 These include the brand and model, year of release, and specifications.
-You can try this out by visiting IMEI.info and typing in your phone’s IMEI number — it’s free.
+You can try this out by visiting IMEI.info and typing in your phone’s IMEI number if you’re curious of what comes up.

 1. Open your Phone app.